-> Parks and Rec Home > Things To Do > Nature > Mount Rainier Nature/Recreation Center > School Year Programs and Events
+> Parks and Rec Home > Things To Do > Nature > Mount Rainier Nature/Recreation Center > Educational and School Year Programs

 Program RequestsMount Rainier Nature Center offers curriculum-related programs for school groups as well as Community Outreach programs held at your location.
 For program reservations, please call the nature center.
 Our multipurpose room can hold 100 people.
 Larger group can be divided.
 We have a playground and places to eat lunch outside.
 There is no fee for walk-in visitors and self guided tours except during special events.
 Walk-in groups are encouraged to call first.